 $56.87 donation to Junior Achievement provides financial literacy, work readiness and entrepreneurial training to a JA student to inspire and equip them for economic success.

 Junior Achievement USA

-PROGRAM REACH Junior Achievement USA reaches 3 million students per year in 127,817 classrooms and after-school locations.
-JA programs are taught by volunteers in inner cities, suburbs, and rural areas throughout the United States, by 104 JA Area Offices in all 50 states.
+Junior Achievement USA reaches 3 million students per year in 127,817 classrooms and after-school locations.
+JA programs are taught by volunteers in inner cities, suburbs, and rural areas throughout the United States, by 100 JA Area Offices in all 50 states.

-LEADERSHIP Mr. James Carroll (Jim), Senior Vice President, Global Government Relations of Honeywell International, is chairman of the Junior Achievement USA board of directors.
+Mr. Alan Armstrong, President & CEO of The Williams Companies, is chairman of the Junior Achievement USA board of directors.
 Jack E. Kosakowski is the president and chief executive officer of Junior Achievement USA.
 Junior Achievement USA board members represent a wide range of businesses and academic institutions around the world.
 In addition, approximately 3,800 board members lead JA Area Offices around the United States.

-ORGANIZATION OVERVIEW Junior Achievement USA is headquartered in Colorado Springs, Colorado, USA, and provides strategic direction, leadership, and support to 104 JA Areas across the nation.
+Junior Achievement USA is headquartered in Colorado Springs, Colorado, USA, and provides strategic direction, leadership, and support to 100 JA Areas across the nation.
 Local volunteer boards of directors comprised of business, education and civic leaders set the policy and direction for each local office.